MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 Learn more in [Manage your customer-managed encryption key](/power-platform/admin/customer-managed-key).

-## Get run history from th flow Details page
+## Get run history from the flow Details page

 The run history list on the flow **Details** page displays new runs only post-CMK application.